segersniels/supdock/README.md

 [![CircleCI](https://circleci.com/gh/segersniels/supdock-ts/tree/master.svg?style=svg)](https://circleci.com/gh/segersniels/supdock-ts/tree/master)[![npm](https://img.shields.io/npm/dm/supdock.svg)](https://www.npmjs.com/package/supdock)

-> Rework to Typescript in progress.
-There might be inconsistencies and broken things popping up.
-Feel free to report these by making an issue.
-Feel free to temporarily use the Golang version of Supdock: [https://github.com/segersniels/supdock-go](https://github.com/segersniels/supdock-go).

 What's Up, Dock(er)?
 A slightly more visual way to interact with the docker daemon.
 Supdock is a wrapper for the docker command meaning you can still use all of the other `docker` commands without issues.

 <p align="center">